VISA APPLICATION PROCEDURE

 Make a notarised copy of your lease agreement and submit it, keeping the original with you.
 Ensure that your landlord is the owner of the place of your residence.
 In case he/she is renting it from someone else or the government, then you are obligated to provide two rental agreements - between the owner and the renter + the renter and you.

 Stamps worth 2500Kc must be provided during the submission of your application.
 These can be obtained from any post office in Prague.
-Make sure you bring along the stamps on your first visit itself, as without them you cannot start your application.
+Make sure you bring along the stamps on your first visit, as you cannot start your application without them.

 A regular passport size photograph should be sufficient for the purpose of your application.